chrisemoulton/factual-java-driver/README.md

 	);
 	params.put("limit", 10);
     String respString = factual.fetch("t/places", params);

+Note that the above examples demonstrate the ability to construct read queries using the raw read feature.
+However, in practice, the recommendation is to always use the convenience classes for features which are supported.
+In the above cases, a Query object should be used.

 # Debug Mode

 To see a full trace of debug information for a request and response, set debug mode to true.
 There are two ways to do so:<p>
-Use the <tt>Factual</tt> constructor:
+Use the <tt>Factual</tt> constructor to enable debug on a new instance:

 	Factual factual = new Factual(key, secret, true);

-or modify an existing instance:
+or modify an existing instance to toggle debug mode on and off for individual requests:

 	factual.debug(true);
+	factual.fetch(…);
+	factual.debug(false);

 Debug information will be printed to standard out, with request and response information, including headers.